CONSTRUCTION FAQS

 Q. Where would County Road 53 be realigned?
 When would that start?

-A. If BLM authorizes this project, a portion of County Road (CR) 53 would be realigned to the east side of either the Wild Horse Reservoir or Wild Horse South Reservoir sites.
-The date of such work would be identified following the minimum two-year timeframe for BLM to complete its NEPA analysis and would only occur if BLM authorizes the project.
+A. If the project is approved, a portion of County Road (CR) 53 would be realigned to the east side of the Wild Horse South Reservoir site.
+The date of such work would be identified following the the completion of environmental reviews and obtaining all required permits, authorizations, and approvals.
 Aurora Water would work closely with Park County regarding the timing of the road realignment and communicate work impacts to area residents in advance.

-Q. If several county roads are impacted, how would I get access to my private property?
+Q. If several county roads will be impacted, how would I get access to my private property?

-A. Aurora would work with Park County on any road realignments, detours and temporary access roads, including CR 53 which would be realigned, improved and dedicated to Park County.
+A. Aurora would work with Park County on any road realignments, detours, and temporary access roads, including CR 53.
 Some roads may be detoured or closed for short periods; however, access to properties in the area would be maintained.
+Aurora Water is working on a more detailed road plan that would ensure that all property owners are able to maintain access to their property.

 To stay up to date on the latest news and information, subscribe to the Wild Horse Reservoir Project newsletter.